-The problem of using auto exposure is that it is impossible to adjust a single exposure for a scene that has different light values at different areas.
-With three exposures, however, you can expose one for the highlights, one for the shadows and one for the midtones and then combine everything together.
+The problem with using auto exposure is that it is impossible to adjust a single exposure for a scene that has different light values in different areas.
+With three exposures, however, you can expose one for the highlights, one for the shadows, and one for the midtones and then combine everything together.
 Essentially that is what HDR photos are all about.

-Anyways, coming back to the question in hand, since auto exposure mode can get it wrong, and it does quite often, it is certainly not a solution, well not without taking some precautions.
+Anyways, coming back to the question at hand, since auto exposure mode can get it wrong, and it does quite often, it is certainly not a solution, well not without taking some precautions.
 That precaution is AEB.
 So what does AEB does really?
-Well, as stated in the opening paragraph it takes two or more images automatically, but each time it uses a different exposure value.
+Well, as stated in the opening paragraph, it takes two or more images automatically, but each time it uses a different exposure value.

 - Press the AEB button and turn it on.

 - Select the number of exposures you need.
 Two is the bare minimum.